 Badly adjusted choke or throttle.
 The choke lever of a bike is on the left side of the carburettor and, if misplaced, can cause the bike to use a lot of petrol.
 Sometimes when the bike is very cold, it is necessary to use this lever to start it.
 However, afterwards remember to adjust the choke back to its regular position to prevent the aforementioned increase in fuel consumption.

 Hard Riding.
 If you ride very aggressively with unnecessary acceleration and braking, you will cause, among other things, an increased use of petrol in your bike.
 In addition, you are reducing the life of your vehicle and causing increased wear of the engine and parts of the bike.
 It is also important that you consider the environment and opt for efficient driving.

 Inadequate spark plugs.
 If you've changed the spark plug of the bike and have opted for a model that is not recommended by the manufacturer, this may be the cause of your bike using so much petrol.
 In general, whenever you do maintenance work or modifications on your bike, purchase quality parts and those recommended by the manufacturer of your vehicle.

 Idle speed adjustment.
 It is possible that your bike is using so much petrol because the engine is accelerated.
 You can adjust the idle speed with a dial on the carburetor.
 Consult the manual of your bike to regulate it or go to a mechanic.
 What you spend on professional services you will save in the long run with less fuel consumption.

 We recommend that you read this article on how to care for your motorbike to avoid the appearance of problems such as excessive fuel consumption and to extend the life of your bike.

-If you'd like to read similar articles to Why Is My Motorcycle Using So Much Gas, we recommend you browse around our Motorbikes category.
+If you want to read similar articles to Why Is My Motorcycle Using So Much Gas, we recommend you visit our Motorbikes category.